-The academic goal of the Master degree in the chemical sciences is to give graduates a research experience much broader and deeper than that involved in the limited Bachelor Thesis.
-The intention is the graduate will successfully complete a research project, the outcome of which is of a quality that is potentially publishable.
+The academic goal of the Master degree in the chemical sciences is to give graduates a research or development experience much broader and deeper than that involved in the limited Bachelor Thesis.
+The intention is the graduate will successfully complete a project, the outcome of which is of a quality that is potentially publishable or usable in industrial practice.
 Thus the Master Thesis should normally carry at least 30 credits.
+In the case of chemical technology the Master Thesis may also (in part or solely) contain the results of the student industrial placement or interim (sandwich) working period, or a part of an officially established cooperation between a university and an industrial company.

 The Thesis will be written in the language prescribed by the institution and defended according to the rules of the institution.
 It should be remembered that Thesis presentation can be used as a tool for improving presentation skills, also in a foreign language.
 The supervision (and assessment) of the Master thesis must be transparent.